-In November 2002 Alan Blum, M.D., Director of The University of Alabama

-Center for the Study of Tobacco and Society, sat down with the four flight attendants who serve on the Board of the Flight Attendant Medical Research Institute, in order to learn about their personal occupational experiences in confronting the problems of exposure to tobacco smoke.
-The interview was transcribed by Lori Jacobi, M.A., Archivist at The Center for the Study of Tobacco and Society, and edited by Dr. Blum for this special supplement of Tobacco Control.
-The full transcript of the interview is available online at: www.tobaccocontrol.com.
+In November 2002 Alan Blum, M.D., Director of The University of Alabama Center for the Study of Tobacco and Society, sat down with the four flight attendants who serve on the Board of the Flight Attendant Medical Research Institute, in order to learn about their personal occupational experiences in confronting the problems of exposure to tobacco smoke.
+The interview was transcribed by Lori Jacobi, M.A., Archivist, The Center for the Study of Tobacco and Society, and edited by Dr. Blum for this special supplement of Tobacco Control.
 Various historical documents related to smoking on airplanes (from the Center's collection, in italics) were shared with the flight attendants to facilitate the discussion.